Tatra T4: T4R

 The T4R trams in Bucharest are numbered 3301 to 3431, but there have been only 130 cars delivered.
 The tram with number 3339 has never been delivered.
 An urban legend tells that ČKD had wrongly printed the number and RATB sign on a car that was delivered elsewhere, then they sent the last car for Bucharest with the number 3431.
 However, RATB's documents always mention 130 T4R trams for Bucharest, and not 131.

 The Tatra T4R is arguably one of the best vehicles the STB (and its predecessors, RATB and ITB) had so far.
 However, in the last years, lack of maintenance and care for the trams have hampered their performance and reliability, and only a handful of examples survive today, most of them having been cannibalized for spare parts, and the remaining ones undergoing refurbishment.
 An incident on 12 March 2019, where the wheels of tram 3381 (made in 1974) collapsed, forced the RATB to permanently withdraw the T4Rs in service, but after a few days they returned to service due to the shortage of trams on the network.
 They only run in solo formations, since they have been banned to run in double formations after tram 3385 (used as a trailer) caught fire on 23 August 2017.

+They were taken out of service on 19 July 2026, with a special farewell program on important routes of Bucharest, of wich, some were highly representative for these trams, they were mostly served with this type of tram.

 In other cities, this type has been permanently withdrawn, and only a handful of examples survive today.
 Their imports stopped in 1981 due to the Romanian austerity policies that imposed a "no imports" rule for public transport vehicles, being replaced by Timiș 2 trams.